cloudinary/cloudinary-cli/README.md

     ```

 2. To install this package, run: `pip3 install cloudinary-cli`
-3. Make sure your configuration is set up properly by running `cld whoami`.
+3. Make sure your configuration is set up properly by running `cld config`.
 It should print:

     ```
     cloud_name:     <CLOUD_NAME>